 The number continues to rise as Buddhist organisations from around the world still donate to the already bursting collection.
 As you wander the caverns you’ll see donations from every corner of the world.

 Pilgrims from around the world arrive in a steady stream throughout the year installing new statues.
-You may even come across the odd pilgrim meditating in tiny, naturally occurring meditation chambers in the cave walls.
+Visitors are likely to come across the odd devotee meditating in small meditation chambers in the cave walls.

 The oldest statues are dated to around 1750 with most statues estimated to be from the 18th and 19th centuries.
 There is nowhere in Myanmar which displays such a range of style, not only in the images, but also in the ornamental thrones and reredos – or altarpieces – that surround the Buddha images.